 The ISO is very aware that the Pilbara is transitioning to a low carbon future which will see rapid growth in generation capacity, transmission infrastructure and reliance on intermittent renewable energy.
-The State Government recently published its Sectorial emission reduction strategy for Western Australia2 which outlines the projected growth in new capacity and transmission infrastructure over the next 25 years in the Pilbara to meet net zero emissions.
+The State Government recently published its Sectorial emission reduction strategy for Western Australia4 which outlines the projected growth in new capacity (5x by 2030 and 50x by 2050) and transmission infrastructure (3,000km) over the next 25 years in the Pilbara to meet net zero emissions.
 The ISO has a significant and growing role in maintaining and improving system security in the NWIS.
 It is in the best interest of all stakeholders that the ISO is adequately resourced now and into the future to perform its functions and has applied that consideration in its resourcing budget.